Meet Our Team

 Chris Walden

-Chris Walden is Associate Director of Bands at Bixby Public Schools and Coordinator of Bixby Middle School Bands.
+Chris Walden is the Assistant Director of Bands and 8th Grade Coordinator at Bixby Public Schools.
 He is the conductor of the 8th Grade Concert Band, and he teaches 7th Grade Woodwinds at the Middle School and 6th Grade Woodwinds at Central Intermediate.
 Additionally, he administrates all bands at Bixby Middle School.

 Mr. Walden is a sought-after clinician and educator, conducting honor groups of all ages in Oklahoma.
 His professional affiliations include Phi Beta Mu, Phi Mu Alpha Sinfonia, Oklahoma Bandmaster’s Association, and Oklahoma Music Educators Association.